GIS software - Services for Research

 Database-software, for storing bigger amounts of data, mostly used with vector data.

-- , a spatial data add-on for database.
+- Instructions for cPouta. , a spatial data add-on for database.

 - , extension of SQLite.